- What is SEDA-PDF?

 What does an accreditor do?

 The accreditor is a peer, normally a fellow programme leader with experience of SEDA-PDF and experience of working on staff development programmes.
 S/he will read and review your final documentation, discuss it with their second (normally there is a ‘lead’ and ‘second’) accreditor.
 After this, accreditors may ask you for clarification or identify questions for discussion at an accreditation event.
-An accreditation event is usual where the first programme in an institution is being accredited and institutional recognition is involved.
+An accreditation event is the norm, but exceptions can be made in certain circumstances, e.g. for an overseas institution.
 At the end of this the accreditor produces a report which is seen by the programme leader and signed off by them and the second accreditor, after which it is submitted to the SEDA-PDF Committee.
 You are not left in the dark, but will be told at the event or in verbal feedback the extent and nature of the accreditation results.

 To view more information on the role of the accreditor click here.